voc/intro-outro-generator/README.md

 Generating an Live-Stream-Overlay
 ---------------------------------
 While your working on your Video-Artwork you can create another required asset: the stream overlay.
 When we'll live-stream your Talks we can't send prerolls ovet the live-stream.
 To let your viewer now what program they are watching at, we usually overlay a transparent image over the live-stream like most television programs do, too.
-Just create another SVG of the size 1024x576 and throw your logo into your prefered corner.
+Just create another SVG of the size 1920×1080 (or 1024×576 if you're only targeting the legacy SD-Pipeline) and throw your logo into your prefered corner.
 To have it looking good we would suggest
  - to test it on dark as well as bright background and add a glow or a backround-box if neccessary
  - avoid thin lines or small text that will not be visible in the final size
  - set an opacity of 0.8 to 1.0 (below 0.8 it usually won't be recognizable on a bumpy background) Save your file as `artwork/overlay.svg`

-When you're done, call `./make-overlay.sh yourproject/` which will generate two .pngs in your artwork directory.
+When you're done, call `./make-overlay.sh yourproject/` which will generate three .pngs in your artwork directory.
 One of them looks squeezed - don't worry, that is correct.

 It works!
 It doesn't work!
 --------------------------